nenikitov/highlight-builder.nvim/README.md

             nocombine = false,
         },
     },
-    --- Style used for basic terminals
+    --- Style used for 256-color terminals
     term = {
         --- Foreground color - 'NONE' for default foreground color, integer 0 -> 15 for named colors, 0 -> 255 for indexed colors
         fg = 'NONE',